George Edwards (naturalist): Early years

-George Edwards was born on 3 April 1694 in Stratford, then a hamlet that formed part of the village of West Ham in Essex.
+George Edwards was born on April 3, 1694, in Stratford, then a hamlet that formed part of the village of West Ham in Essex.
 He had two sisters, Ann and Mary, and a half-brother James Frost.
-When around six years of age he was sent as a boarder to a school in Leytonstone after which he went to Brentwood Grammar School.
+When around six years of age he was sent to a boarding school in Leytonstone, after which he went to Brentwood Grammar School.

-His parents wished him to train to become a merchant and so on leaving school he was apprenticed to John Dod in Fenchurch Street, London.
-Dod had a large and varied collection of books which Edwards read eagerly.
+His parents wished him to train to become a merchant, and so after leaving school he was apprenticed to John Dod in Fenchurch Street, London.
+Dod had a large collection of various books, which Edwards read eagerly.
 The books inspired him to abandon his business career and to travel.
-In August 1716, after 7 years with Dod, Edwards left London for Holland where he spent two months visiting most of the larger cities.
+In August 1716, after seven years with Dod, he left London for Holland where he spent two months visiting most of the larger cities.
 The next two years were spent without a job back in England.

 In 1718, through a merchant friend in London, he was invited to join a ship sailing to Norway.
 He spent much of his two month visit in the town of Frederikshald (now Halden) which is close to the frontier with Sweden.
 This was during the Great Northern War, so his opportunities for travel were limited.
 At one point he was mistaken for a Swedish spy and arrested.
 He returned with the ship to Bristol and then travelled by land to London.
 The following year in May of 1719 he left England and travelled via Dieppe to Paris.
 He found the city expensive and moved to the village of Guyancourt near Versailles, 21 km from the centre of Paris, where he boarded with a schoolmaster.
 From his base in Guyancourt he made two journeys on foot.
 One to Châlons-en-Champagne with the son of his host and the second to Orléans and Blois dressed as a vagrant to avoid tempting robbers.
 After spending nearly two years in France he returned to London at the end of January 1721.
 In June of the same year he visited Newcastle upon Tyne with the same merchant that had taken him to Norway.

 Beadle for the Royal College of Physicians

 In 1733, on the recommendation of Hans Sloane, he was appointed beadle to the Royal College of Physicians in London.
 The beadle was the administrator of the college and the person in charge of the college property.
 Edwards styled himself as the "librarian" of the college; one of his duties was to take care of the library.
 Sir Hans Sloane, founder of the British Museum, had employed George Edwards as a natural history painter for some years, and had Edwards draw miniature figures of animals for him.
 Edwards visited Sloane once a week to share news and a coffee.
 Sloane kept track of Edwards's expenses and reimbursed him annually.
-Edwards served as College librarian for thirty-six years.
-He was elected Fellow of the Royal Society and of the London Society of Antiquaries.
+He then served as college librarian for 36 years and was elected Fellow of the Royal Society and of the London Society of Antiquaries.